 But does it degrade?

-To have a reasonable duration, fast charging must be repeatable at least 500 times without degrading the battery.
+For it to have a reasonable duration, fast charging must be repeatable at least 500 times without degrading the battery.
 Wang's team can do it 2.500 times.
-Myersdorf said the StoreDot battery could be recharged for 1.000 cycles while maintaining 80% of its original capacity.
+Myersdorf said the StoreDot battery could be recharged for 1.000 cycles while maintaining 80% of the original capacity.

 When will StoreDot fast charging batteries be on the market?

-"I think fast-charging batteries will be available for the mass market in three years," says prof. Chao-Yang Wang at the Battery and Energy Storage Technology Center of Pennsylvania State University in the USA.
-“And they won't be any more expensive than the current ones.
-Because they will allow car manufacturers to reduce the size of the on-board battery while eliminating range anxiety. "
+“I think fast-charging batteries will be available for the mass market in three years,” says Prof. Chao-Yang Wang at the Battery and Energy Storage Technology Center at Pennsylvania State University in the USA.
+“And they won't be more expensive than the current ones.
+Because they will allow car manufacturers to reduce the size of the on-board battery while eliminating range anxiety."

 Wang's team is also developing a fast-charging battery, presented in research in Nature Energy.
 Accurately raise the battery temperature to 60 ° C - this allows the lithium-ion to move faster, but avoids the damage usually caused by heat.
 With this, Wang gets a full charge in 10 minutes.

-Anna Tomaszewska, from Imperial College London, UK, looked at fast-charging batteries in 2019, and is more cautious about the speed of their launch.
-"I think technologies like StoreDot could start entering the market over the next five years or so.
+Anna Tomaszewska, of Imperial College London, UK, looked at fast-charging batteries in 2019, and is more cautious about the speed of their rollout.
+“I think technologies like StoreDot could start to enter the market over the next five years or so.
 We will initially only see them in highly performance-driven and not as price-sensitive niche markets as electric vehicles.